lexrudera-dotcom/octoprint-gskewer/README.md

 The G-code file to be modified, the measured error (in mm), and the distance from zero where the measurement was taken is then entered into skew.py before being run.

 The original version of Gskewer can be found at [https://github.com/MechanizedMedic/gskewer](https://github.com/MechanizedMedic/gskewer)
+## My fork
+I dunno.
+The old version hadn't be updated in over half a decade and I just kinda need it to work.
+Also while the original repo kept getting updates, this didn't.
+Pfpfpfp. -Lex
 # Preparing to use Gskewer
 The task of measuring the error between axis pairs is shown in good detail at http://www.zs1jen.org/Station_Manuals/Reference/3D_Printers/14_RepRapPro_-_Axis_compensation.pdf